 PROGRESS TO DATE:

-7. We continue to meet as a committee on a weekly basis.
+7. And we continue to meet as a committee on a weekly basis.

 THE NEXT STEPS: